-The EHISTORY Option of the Air-Shower Simulation Program CORSIKA
+The EHISTORY and MUPROD Options of the Air Shower Simulation Program CORSIKA

-This report describes the EHISTORY option, which gives additional information for all muons arriving at the detector level on their precursors, the grandmother and mother particles.
-These may help to improve the understanding of the production and propagation of muons in air showers.
+This report describes the EHISTORY and MUPROD options, which give additional information for all muons on their precursors, the grandmother and mother particles.
+These muons may arrive at the detector level or - with the MUPROD option - may decay or interact before reaching the detector level.
+These informations may help to improve the understanding of the production and propagation of muons in air showers.